 As part of the 2009 General Plan update process, a fifth residential designation was added, called Mixed Use (MU).
 The following residential zoning districts outside the Coastal Zone are allowed under the Mixed Use designation: Two-Family and Multiple-Family Residential (R-2 and R-3).
 This designation also allows for compatible commercial zoning.
 Since the adoption of the General Plan, staff undertook additional code amendments to create a Mixed Use zoning district (M-U) with specific guidelines and requirements.
 The new M-U zoning designation provides greater design guidelines and specifications to prospective developers.
 Mixed Use zoning designations allow residential development at the same densities by right as the R-3 district.
-According to the Inland Area Division of the Mendocino County Zoning Code, mixed-use means uses that include residential in conjunction with one commercial or civic use type.
-A mixed-use project cannot be solely 100 percent residential use.
+According to the Inland Area Division of the Mendocino County Zoning Code, mixed-use project cannot be solely 100 percent residential use.
 There is no established metric for determining how much of the use should be designated for residential as opposed to commercial or civic uses.
 However, the Code establishes a maximum dwelling density of one housing unit for every 1,500 square feet, though exceptions are allowed in the case of affordable housing developments.